 PSL 310 changed to an ebook to save students money.
-Nothing you are tested on comes directly from the textbook but it is good to have a digital book to be able to see figures in color and as a reference.
+Nothing you are tested on comes directly from the textbook (unless it is specifically assigned reading - i.e. CNS reading or readings for the Challenge Questions and Text Reading Questions) but it is good to have a digital book to be able to see figures in color and as a reference.
 As mentioned above access to "Course Mate" comes with Part 1 of the Course Pack; Course Mate includes an ebook of Human Physiology: From Cells to Systems, eighth edition, by Lauralee Sherwood.
 There are learning tools on Course Mate that may help your learning but no material that is only on Course Mate is required for the class.
 There is a video link in the Course Introduction folder in D2L called "How to use your Course Mate access code" which you should watch.
 You will be asked for a course key when you create an account at login.cengagebrain.com.
-For PSL 310 the course key is CM-9781133043270-0000076
+For PSL 310 the course key is CM-9781133043270-0000080